hd016514/fhir.cerner.com/content/dstu2/authorization.md

 The bearer access token returned from the authorization server is a JSON Web Token (JWT) [6].
 The JWT is what you provide to the protected FHIR resource.
 If a refresh token was also requested, it will be returned as well.
 Access tokens are good for 10 minutes and it is recommended refreshing it before use if less than 5 minutes remain before it expires.

 ### Using an access token ###
 In order to use an access token, you need to provide the access token recieved from the authorization server to the FHIR protected resource.
-The following is a non-normative example of the usage of the token to access a protected RESTful web service on a resource server, this needs to be added as an authorization HTTP header.
+The following is a non-normative example of the usage of the token to access a protected RESTful web service on a resource server.
+It will need to be added as an authorization HTTP header.

 ```
 Authorization: Bearer {ACCESS_TOKEN}
 ```

-If the access token is valid, the FHIR protected resource will grant your client application access to it's protected resources.
+If the access token is valid, and your application is authorized, the FHIR resource server will allow your client application to access its protected resources.

 ### Using a Refresh Token ###
 The authorization server has support for **online access** refresh tokens.
-In order to use the refresh token, the users session **must** remain active.
+In order to use a refresh token, the user's session **must** remain active.
 To request a refresh token, you must add **online_access** to the scope query parameter when requesting an authorization code.
 If this scope is not added, a refresh token will not be returned.
-Following the OAuth 2.0 [1] spec, the authorization server accepts a content type of **application/x-www-form-urlencoded** POST from your client application with the following information.
+Following the OAuth 2.0 spec [1], the authorization server accepts a content type of **application/x-www-form-urlencoded** POST from your client application with the following information.

 * grant_type
 * refresh_token